 Glenn currently lectures in surveying and spatial science at the University of Southern Queensland.
 He is a Registered Cadastral Surveyor with experience in urban and rural practice.

 Karen Norton – Education & Registration Convenor

 B.Surv (Otago), Reg Surv (Cad, Cons)

-Karen is a Director and part-owner of the surveying consultancy firms MPA Surveying and Hoffmann Surveyors, which sees her managing operations in both the Gladstone and Rockhampton regions.
+Karen is a Director and part-owner of the surveying consultancy firm Masters Surveying, which sees her managing operations in both the Gladstone and Rockhampton regions.
 She is hands-on in her role managing clients and staff from small scale to large construction projects, engineering projects for the private and public sector, and provides specialised cadastral expertise on numerous projects all over Queensland.
 She holds a degree in Bachelor of Surveying from Otago University and has over 20 years’ experience in the surveying industry in New Zealand, NSW, and Queensland.

 Darlene Skennar QC

 Darlene was admitted as a barrister of the Supreme Court of Queensland in 1988 and has practiced as a barrister continuously from 1989 to date.
 She has a general practice with a focus on property law and estate law.
 She was a member of the Pharmacists Board of Queensland for eight years.

 Neesha is admitted to the Supreme Court of Queensland and holds a Bachelor of Arts, a Bachelor of Laws and a Master of Laws.
 Neesha initially worked as a dispute resolution lawyer in private practice before making the move in-house where she has worked in various roles, including leading large legal teams for large health and community care providers.
 She has experience in various legal areas including healthcare, property and general commercial law.
 Currently Neesha works for a healthcare industry peek body where her focus is on compliance and managing risk as she assists health practitioners to navigate the legal and regulatory systems.